 Our month-long residency program provides studio and living space for emerging artists while they pursue their craft.

 The Peter Bullough Foundation focuses on providing residencies to emerging artists and scholars with diverse backgrounds and interests.
 We hope to create a community that elevates voices that are underserved, including those of the LGBTQIA2S+ community.
 The ideal applicant will be self-directed and able to work independently.
 We hope that while here residents will take advantage of local community events.
 Each awarded residency period is four weeks long and is shared with one other artist in residence.

 The PBF accepts applications from artists working in the following disciplines: architecture, literature, film/video arts, interdisciplinary arts, music, composition, playwriting, screenwriting, poetry, theatre, and the visual arts.

 Residencies will begin mid-month with the first residencies occurring in August, September, and October, and November.
-Applications for Fall 2021 must be submitted on or before April 30, 2021.
-Late applications will not be accepted.
+Applications for this period have already closed and residents selected.
 Details about residencies in 2022 will be announced in late 2021.